AlejandroGNE/ToyModelswithChatGPT/README.md

 # ToyModelswithChatGPT
 Creating a ChatGPT version that can build toy PLEXOS models.
-## Welcome to the first steps of creating a PLEXOS AI

 ### First Step: Choosing A Large Language Model(LLM)
-In this script, the llama 3.1 LLM was used with the help of Ollama to run the LLM locally Go to https://ollama.com/ and install ollama
+In this script, the llama 3.1 LLM was used with the help of Ollama to run the LLM locally.
+Go to https://ollama.com/ and install ollama.
-Choose an LLM, run the following command in the terminal/cmd in order to download the LLM
+Choose an LLM, run the following command in the terminal/cmd in order to download the LLM:

     ollama pull llama3.1
 To test, run the following and type a prompt:

     ollama run llama3.1
 ### Second Step: Gather Data
 Gather the data on which you wish to train your model.
 So far, we've tested plain text files, python files, and XML files.
+A folder named Extracted_Data contains the data that will be included in the Retrival Augmented Generation of the LLM.

 ### Third Step: RAG Script
 Install the following dependencies